My First Sound Collage: Escape Mechanism

 I've written about this before though, so if you're curious, that's covered in one of my first blog posts HERE.

-Personally, I might like to move on to something less time intensive, so I can actually get out and have a life.
+Personally, I might like to move on to something new.
 And what I've ben experimenting with is the Radio Perzine I did last week in The Wiggle Room.
 And that’s why I started this post out with the tangent, about my childhood buddy, and his acquaintance, who made a video collage accompaniment, for me.

-Those are the kinds of stories I enjoy telling, as I read from 'my own damn journal,' on the radio.
+Those are the kinds of stories I enjoy telling, as I read from my own journal, on the radio.
 My childhood journal.
 1986, most recently.
-I've only done five of these shows, so far.
+I've only produced five hours, so far.
 But something clicked this last time, and I think I might like to do more.
-Draining as they are, for totally different reasons...

 Now that I know, it's amazing how fast it's coming together.
-And what I was getting at, above, is just how important it is, to spend time with the DJs, listening to them talk, and to the music they’re playing, and learning about the station, which kinds of radio stations it's based on, and the formats they're following and the music of the time period, and what was new, then, etc. etc.
+And what I was getting at, above, is just how important it is, to "spend time with" the DJs, listening to them talk, and to the music they’re playing, and learning about the station (or the stations it's based on), and the formats they're following and the music of the time period, and what was new, that year, etc. etc.

 That's when it starts to get fun...